syncfusion-content/maui-docs/MAUI/Calendar/calendar-identifier.md

 ---

 # Calendar identifier in .NET MAUI Calendar (SfCalendar)
 The .NET MAUI Calendar supports Calendar Identifier to display the different types of calendars based on various cultures and regions.
-The supported identifies are Gregorian, Hijri, Korean, Persian, Taiwan, ThaiBuddhist, and UmAlQura.
+The supported identifiers are Gregorian, Hijri, Korean, Persian, Taiwan, ThaiBuddhist, and UmAlQura.
 Change the calendar identifier using the [Identifier] property in the SfCalendar.

 <table>
 <tr>